-Hand hygiene techniques signage was displayed in consulting and treatment rooms, staff and patient toilets.
+Hand hygiene techniques signage was displayed in consulting and treatment rooms and in staff and patient toilets.
 Hand washing sinks with hand gel and hand towel dispensers were available in treatment rooms.
+All staff have been trained in hand washing techniques.